sterzuccio/form-builder-vue3/README.md

 - **Component Selection**: Choose which components to use when instantiating the library
 - **Endpoint Configuration**: Configure endpoints, HTTP methods, and custom headers
 - **Field Validation**: Support for required, min, max, and pattern validations
-- **Customizable Fields**: Customize labels, placeholders, required status, and options for select/radio fields
+- **Customizable Fields**: Customize labels, placeholders, required status, field width, and options for select/radio fields
 - **Comprehensive Tests**: Includes unit and integration tests for all components

 ## Available Field Types